-Children who grow up in dysfunctional family systems do not develop emotional EQ.
+Childhood Trauma and Emotional EQ Children who grow up in dysfunctional family systems do not develop emotional EQ.
 They miss important developmental milestones because they are busy putting all of their energy into survival.
 This leads to children who grow up to become Adult children also known as the Adult Child.
-If you grow up in a home where your…
+An adult child…

 What are the skills that you learned in your childhood that helped you meet your needs?
 For example, did you become the class clown to get attention from your caregiver?
 When people laughed at you did you feel special?
 Do you remember finally getting the attention that you deserved?
 Some children adapt to their family…

 Coming Soon… Online Video Modules; “Making Sense of Childhood Trauma.”
 For anyone who wishes to learn about trauma and master emotions or experience them without shutting down.
 For anyone who wants to be a better parent, partner, or friend.
 For anyone who wants to be the best version of themselves.
 For anyone who wants to achieve a life…

 PTSD is a Disorder

 FACT Post Trauma is an injury not a disorder

 PTSD is everywhere.

 FACT There is a greater understanding and awareness about trauma now.

 Dissociation is a phenomena or defence mechanism designed to protect us from threat.
 It’s a state that one can move into when they sense danger.
 Sometimes when a person is in a dangerous or threatening situation a person will freeze kind of like a deer in headlights.
 Once the threat has past so does the freeze response.